-The paper makes eight recommendations.
-In summary, the paper confirms that the establishment of collective approaches to communication and community engagement – at national and global levels – is required and has significant support across the humanitarian sector.
+An independent review commissioned by CDAC Network confirms that the establishment of collective approaches to communication and community engagement – at national and global levels – is required to be more systematic and effective and has significant support across the humanitarian sector.

-You will find in the paper different examples of good practice and lessons learned from multi-agency initiatives have been identified including the establishment of collective platforms in a range of contexts; the establishment of preparedness activities; development of guidance; and use of standard formats and templates for gathering feedback.
+The policy paper also outlines different examples of good practice and lessons learned from multi-agency initiatives have been identified including the establishment of collective platforms in a range of contexts; the establishment of preparedness activities; development of guidance; and use of standard formats and templates for gathering feedback.

 This policy paper is available in Arabic, English, French and Spanish.